hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `outbound_ip_addresses` - A comma separated list of outbound IP addresses - such as `52.23.25.3,52.143.43.12`

-* `source_control` - (Optional) The default local Git source control information if deployment option is set to `LocalGit`.
+* `source_control` - A `source_control` block as defined below, which contains the Source Control information when `scm_type` is set to `LocalGit`.

-* `site_credential` - (Optional) The site-level credential used to publish files to Azure Web App.
+* `site_credential` - A `site_credential` block as defined below, which contains the site-level credentials used to publish to this App Service.

-* `principal_id` - When Identity is `SystemAssigned` attribute exposes Service Principal id created by Azure Resource Manager.

-* `tenant_id` - When Identity is `SystemAssigned` attribute exposes Azure AD tenant id where Service Principal was created.
+* `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this App Service.

 ---

+`identity` exports the following:

+* `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this App Service.

+* `tenant_id` - The Tenant ID for the Service Principal associated with the Managed Service Identity of this App Service.

+---

+`site_credential` exports the following:

+* `username` - The username which can be used to publish to this App Service
+* `password` - The password associated with the username, which can be used to publish to this App Service.

+~> **NOTE:** both `username` and `password` for the `site_credential` block are only exported when `scm_type` is set to `LocalGit`

+---

-`source_control` supports the following:
+`source_control` exports the following:

 * `repo_url` - URL of the Git repository for this App Service.
 * `branch` - Branch name of the Git repository for this App Service.

-`site_credential` supports the following:

-* `username` - If your site is named 'MySite', the user name will be '$MySite'.
-* `password` - Some long random string.

 ## Import